top of page

 A couples Reiki session, sound bath, meditation class, or restorative yoga session can be incredibly grounding at any time of year.

-Tip: Go during the week for better room rates—it also makes childcare a bit easier on your partner or a family member if you have school-aged kids.
+Tip: Go during the week for better room rates—it also makes childcare a bit easier on your partner or family member if you have school-aged kids.

 • Creative Classes